MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 - `00000100` = 4 = Ground
 - `00001000` = 8 = Goal Sensor

-These are each unique categories becuase they each have a 1 in a unique column.
+These are each unique categories because they each have a 1 in a unique column.
 In the scene editor you will enter the integer value for the binary number (`00000100` = 4).

 #Collision Bit Masks